 In summary, this type of model helps ensure that issues are contained.
 And makes it easy for better ownership and maintenance.

 2. Use a headless CMS

-Scalable Angular apps need to designed in a way that the marketing department can carry on with all their fancy web copy, image and other content without harrassing the development team.
+Scalable Angular apps need to designed in a way that the marketing department can carry on with all their fancy web copy, image and other content without harassing the development team.
 And the development team should be able to focus on what they do best without bugging the marketing team.

-How you separate these responsibilites will vary but a good rule of thumb is that the marketing team be responsible for the images and copy.
+How you separate these responsibilities will vary but a good rule of thumb is that the marketing team be responsible for the images and copy.
 And the developers manage the presentation and design stuff.

 This is where a Headless CMS is valuable.
 Enabling you to separate the presentation layer from the content layer.
 Developers can manage the presentation, design system, etc... while marketing has the full control of images and copy.

 Another obvious benefit you will gain is that no new deployments will have to be made push the latest marketing changes.

 This also gives you the ability to build multiple UI's with the same content data.

 Last but not least you gain a performance benefit.
 You can deploy the marketing content to a global CDN where it is effectively cached and available everywhere and all the time.